A few factors make vacations and vacation planning particularly susceptible to fraud.

 - Keep it real!
 Only buy tickets from authorized dealers or resellers.

-If you’re the victim of a vacation or holiday scam, contact the fund recovery experts at MyChargeBack today to receive a free consultation.
+If you think you’ve been the victim of a vacation or holiday scam, contact the fund recovery experts at MyChargeBack.